Hamburg steak

 Hamburg steak is a patty of ground beef.
 Made popular worldwide by migrating Germans, it became a mainstream dish around the start of the 19th century.
 It is related to Salisbury steaks, which also use ground beef.
-It is considered the origin of the ubiquitous hamburger, when, in the early 20th century, vendors began selling the Hamburg steak as a sandwich between bread.
+It is considered the origin of the hamburger when, in the early 20th century, vendors began selling the Hamburg steak between bread as a sandwich.

 History

-The German equivalent of the Hamburg steak is the Frikadelle, also known as a Frikadelle or Bulette, which is known to have existed in the 17th century.
+The German equivalent of the Hamburg steak is the Frikadelle, also known as a Bulette, which is known to have existed in the 17th century.

 In the late 19th century, the Hamburg steak became popular on the menus of many restaurants in the port of New York.
 This kind of fillet was beef ground by hand, lightly salted, often smoked, and usually served raw in a dish along with onions and bread crumbs.
-The oldest document that refers to the Hamburg steak in English is a Delmonico's Restaurant menu from 1873 that offered customers an 11-cent plate of Hamburg steak that had been developed by American chef Charles Ranhofer (1836–1899).
+The oldest document that refers to the Hamburg steak in English is a Delmonico's Restaurant menu from 1873 that offered customers an 11-cent plate (equal to $ today) of Hamburg steak that had been developed by American chef Charles Ranhofer (1836–1899).
 This price was high for the time, twice the price of a simple fillet of beef steak.
 By the end of the century, the Hamburg steak was gaining popularity because of its ease of preparation and decreasing cost.
 This is evident from its detailed description in some of the most popular cookbooks of the day.
 Documents show that this preparation style was used by 1887 in some US restaurants and was also used for feeding patients in hospitals; the Hamburg steak was served raw or lightly cooked and was accompanied by a raw egg.

 The menus of many American restaurants during the 19th century included a Hamburg beefsteak that was often sold for breakfast.
 A variant of Hamburg steak is Salisbury steak, which is usually served with a gravy similar in texture to brown sauce.
 Invented by Dr. James Salisbury (1823–1905), the term Salisbury steak has been used in the United States since 1897.

 By 1930, Hamburg steaks were usually served as part of a sandwich known as a hamburger; the meat part of the sandwich became known as a patty.
-The term "hamburger" has in turn often been shortened to simply "burger".
-"Burger" is now commonly used as a suffix to create new words for different variants of the hamburger, including cheeseburger, porkburger, baconburger, and mooseburger.
+The term "hamburger" has, in turn often been shortened to simply "burger".
+"Burger" is now commonly used as a suffix to create new words for different variants of the hamburger, including cheeseburger, chickenburger, porkburger, baconburger, and mooseburger.

 Preparation

 Hamburg steak is made from finely ground beef.
-Seasoning, egg, breadcrumb, onion and milk may be combined with the meat, which is then formed into patties and cooked, by frying, roasting, or smoking.
+Seasoning, egg, breadcrumb, onion, and milk may be combined with the meat which is then formed into patties and cooked by frying, roasting, or smoking.